 A Player's Perspective

-I’ve always coached in settings where I’d have a dual role - physical prep coach and tennis coach.
+Because of my educational and playing background, I’ve always coached in settings where I’d have a dual role - tennis coach and physical prep coach.
 I remember one particular practice very well.
 We got off the tennis court.
 It was a tough session and the players had a hard time.
 The head coach at the time, wasn’t happy with the session and had this to say to me afterwards:

 “Punish them in fitness today, make them suffer!”